Metro D Line (Minnesota): Service

 A Metro Transit Route 5 bus stopped at a current Metro C Line station and future Metro D Line station.

 The D Line runs every 10–15 minutes on all days of the week.
 While Route 5 offered 24-hour a day service prior to the COVID-19 pandemic, the D Line only runs from 4:00 AM to 1:30 AM daily.
 Reduced frequencies are offered in early mornings or late evenings.
 Underlying service via Route 5, which continues to stop at every current bus stop, is still be offered even though 75% of riders currently board within one block of a station.
-Route 5 currently runs the length of the corridor but reduced in frequency to every 30–60 minutes and contract in length to just between 47th Ave to the north and 56th St to the south.
+Route 5 currently runs the length of the corridor but reduced in frequency to every 30–60 minutes and contract in length to just between Brooklyn Center Transit Center to the north and 56th St to the south.
 While the underlying service on the Green Line, A Line, and C Line was eventually suspended due to bus driver shortages, Route 5 will still be offered for at least the first few years of D Line service.
 Service will be retained to maintain travel options for those with limited mobility and to better understand ridership changes as Metro Transit expects most current riders of Route 5 to shift to the D Line.
 Branches on Route 5 that serve 26th Ave N and schooldays service to 44th and Penn Ave will be eliminated.

 As part of service changes with the D Line, Routes 721 and 724 will not travel past Brooklyn Center Transit Center to downtown due to the marginal time savings over the D Line.
 Routes 39 and 133 which were suspended will be officially eliminated.
 Both routes will have comparable travel time as service on the D Line.
 A service equity analysis was completed as part of a Title VI of the Civil Rights Act of 1964 analysis found that the majority of residents in the area would receive an increase in transit service and that BIPOC residents would receive a greater increase than white residents.